 Why can’t I see my phone’s traffic in Wireshark?

 Your computer’s WiFi adapter operates in standard mode by default, which only captures traffic addressed to its own MAC address.
-To capture traffic from other wireless devices like your phone, you need Monitor Mode—a capability that most consumer Windows WiFi drivers deliberately disable.
-Professional wireless analysis requires a specialized USB adapter (such as an Alfa AWUS036ACH) and typically a Linux environment with proper driver support.
+To capture traffic from other wireless devices, you need Monitor Mode, a capability that most consumer Windows WiFi drivers deliberately disable.
+Professional wireless analysis requires a specialized USB adapter and typically a Linux environment with proper driver support.

 Can Wireshark capture and read HTTPS passwords?

 Not without the TLS session keys.
-HTTPS encrypts data using TLS before it leaves your browser, meaning the password is scrambled into ciphertext before it ever touches the network wire.
-Wireshark will show that a connection was established to the server, and you’ll see the TLS handshake, but the actual content appears as unreadable encrypted data.
-To decrypt this traffic, you must configure SSLKEYLOGFILE before the capture begins—you cannot decrypt traffic retroactively without the session keys.
+HTTPS encrypts data using TLS before it leaves your browser, meaning the password is scrambled into ciphertext before it touches the network wire.
+Wireshark will show that a connection was established, but the actual content appears as unreadable encrypted data.
+To decrypt traffic, you must configure SSLKEYLOGFILE before the capture begins.

 What exactly is Promiscuous Mode?

 Promiscuous Mode is a network interface setting that tells your NIC: “Don’t discard packets just because they aren’t addressed to my MAC address.
 Accept everything that hits the wire and pass it up to the operating system.”
-It’s essential for packet analysis, but it only works for traffic that physically reaches your interface—which, on modern switched networks, typically means just your own traffic and broadcast frames.
+It’s required for packet analysis, but it only works for traffic that physically reaches your interface.

 Is Wireshark illegal to use?